patrickfav/id-mask/README.md

 ### IDMask vs HashIds

 One of the reasons this library was created, was that the author was not happy how HashIds solved the issue of obfuscating/encryption of IDs.
-The two main criticism are as follows:
+Here are the main criticism:

 #### Weak, home-brew cryptography

 HashIds encryption schema is basically: Have an alphabet.
 Shuffle it with Yates Algorithm and a salt provided by the user.
-Use simple encoding schema to encode 53 bit integers.
-There is a well known [cryptanalysis](https://carnage.github.io/2015/08/cryptanalysis-of-hashids) and to be fair, the author does not directly claim any security - BUT a library called HashId which is used to obfuscate IDs for security purpose which does not claim any actual security does not make sense to me.
+Use this simple encoding schema to encode 53 bit integers.
+There is a well known [cryptanalysis](https://carnage.github.io/2015/08/cryptanalysis-of-hashids) and to be fair, the author of HashIds does not directly claim any security - BUT a library called HashId which is used to obfuscate IDs for security purpose which does not claim any actual security does not make sense to me.

 #### Arbitrary limitation inherited rom the original javascript implementation